Irkutsk: Theaters

-Irkutsk is also home to several theaters, including the Okhlopkov Drama Theater, one of Russia's oldest.
+Irkutsk is home to several theaters, including the Okhlopkov Drama Theater, one of Russia's oldest.

 Sports

 Bandy is popular in the city.
 There are several clubs, most notably Baykal-Energiya of the Russian Bandy Super League, which can draw spectator crowds of 30,000.
 It is also the centre of women's bandy in Russia with the club Rekord, which provides most players to the national team.
-In the national championship 2019, four teams were from Irkutsk and only two from the rest of the country.
+In the 2019 national championship, four teams were from Irkutsk and only two were from the rest of the country.

 In Irkutsk, there are 384 sports facilities, of which 200 are municipal ones.
 Among them there are 23 swimming pools, 14 ski bases, a sports palace, 154 courts, 165 gyms, an athletics arena, a racetrack, 7 stadiums—Trud, Rekord, Dynamo, Zenit, Aviator, Lokomotiv-2, sports complex of Irktusk and the main football arena—Lokomotiv.

 2012 Women's Bandy World Championship was hosted in Irkutsk and received praise from Federation of International Bandy.
 2014 Bandy World Championship was played in the city.
 The final of Russian Bandy Super League 2016 was played at Rekord Stadium.
 The 2019 Bandy World Championship was scheduled to also be hosted in Irkutsk.
 The decision was reconsidered, though.
 Then it was thought that Irkutsk might get the right to host the 2020 tournament instead, if FIB was given guarantees that the planned indoor arena would be ready for use in time.
 It will also be an indoor speed skating arena.
 Its construction started in October 2018 and is expected to be ready for use by March 2020, just in time for the Bandy World Championship.